peace-Van/peace-Van.github.io/_posts/climate/2023-11-01-crystalcluster.md

 > This is a blog post, so I prefer to make it as simple as possible, using minimal math representations.

  - **Data obervations** to be clustered: a **$n$ by $m$ matrix $X$**, rows are the observations and columns are feature dimensions.
 The observations can have different weights, $w_i$ for the $i$-th observation.
 This can be plotted as a graph $G$ with $n$ nodes.
 At this point let's assume the graph is fully connected, and the edge weight is the distance in the feature space between the connected nodes.
+We also use the term *bond* in chemistry for graph edge, and *form a bond* for *add/connect an edge*, *break a bond* for *remove/disconnect an edge*.

  > Distance measures are not limited.
 Here we assume Euclidean distance.